 Going "keto" is one of the most popular trends in the diet world.
-Dieters follow the diet in the mostly in hopes to lose weight and gain a number of health benefits.
+Dieters often take to keto in hopes to lose weight and gain a number of health benefits.

 Informally known as keto, the ketogenic diet is a very low-carb, high-fat diet.
 The drastic reduction of carbs puts the body into a metabolic state known as ketosis.
 Altering into the state of ketosis mostly limits access to sugar glucose.
 With glucose absent in the bloodstream, insulin release is dramatically reduced.

 Instead, body fat releases and transfers fatty acids to the liver.
 This is where they are converted into ketones and used as the primary fuel.
 The conversion of fatty acids to ketones is critical.
 Fatty acids are unable to cross the blood-brain barrier and provide energy to the brain, whereas ketones can.

 Uses of a Keto Diet

-The keto diet has a long history, as it was created in 1924 to reduce seizures in the pediatric population.
+The keto diet has a long history, as it was created in 1924 to reduce seizes in the pediatric population.
 Fast forward to 2006, health experts and dietitians identified its use in pediatric patients unresponsive to anti-seizure medications.

 Keto continues to gain momentum in the health world related to its potential health benefits.
 These include weight loss, blood sugar control, and reduced inflammation.
 The benefits, in turn, are hoped to lower the risks of heart disease, type 2 diabetes, and other health conditions.

-However, health experts warn following a keto diet may impact gut health in a number of ways.
+However, health experts caution going keto may impact gut health in a number of ways.

 Keto and Gut Health

 Gut health essentially refers to a balance of microorganisms that live in the digestive tract.
 The balance of bacteria, viruses, and yeasts helps maintain overall good health.

 Diet is one of the most influential components of a healthy gut.
-But not all diets can be beneficial, as there are many ways going keto can impact gut health.
+So, how does keto impact digestive and gut health?